Goraf/frontend-intro/project-4/README.md

 # Project-4

-Create a simple console program in javascript.
+Create a simple console program in javascript (ES5).

 ## Requirements